maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

          @afterEnter="afterEnter"
 ```

-Because the zoom transition of an overlay behaves a little bit different than the other two transition we've built before, we have to change the `mode` and the `enter-active-class` properties to be dynamic.
+Because the zoom transition of an overlay behaves a little bit different than the other two transitions we've built before, we have to change the `mode` and the `enter-active-class` properties to be dynamic.

 ```diff
  const DEFAULT_TRANSITION = 'fade';